fltk/fltk/README.CMake.txt

 Building with CMake under Xcode requires the CMake generator with the -G command line switch.
 This step need to be done only once.
-If any of the cmake related files are updated, Xcode wil rerun cmake for you.
+If any of the cmake related files are updated, Xcode will rerun cmake for you.

 1) Open the MacOS Terminal